Safrole: Applications

 Safrole is a member of the methylenedioxybenzene group, of which many compounds are used as insecticide synergists; for example, safrole is used as a precursor in the synthesis of the insecticide piperonyl butoxide.
 Safrole is also used as a precursor in the synthesis of the drug ecstasy (MDMA, 3,4-methylenedioxymethamphetamine).
-Before safrole was banned by the US FDA in 1960 for use in food, it was used as a food flavor for its characteristic ‘candy-shop’ aroma.
+Before safrole was banned by the US FDA in 1960 for use in food, it was used as a food flavor for its characteristic 'candy-shop' aroma.
 It was used as an additive in root beer, chewing gum, toothpaste, soaps, and certain pharmaceutical preparations.

 Safrole exhibits antibiotic and anti-angiogenic functions.

 Synthesis

 It can be synthesized from catechol first by conversion to methylenedioxybenzene, which is brominated and coupled with allyl bromide.

 Safrole is a versatile precursor to many compounds.
-Examples are N-acylarylhydrazones, isosters, aryl-sulfonamide derivatives, acidic sulfonylhydrazone derivatives, benzothiazine derivatives. and many more.
+Examples are N-acylarylhydrazones and isosters, aryl-sulfonamide derivatives, acidic sulfonylhydrazone derivatives, benzothiazine derivatives and many more.

 Isosafrole

 Isosafrole is produced synthetically from safrole.
 It is not found in nature.
 Isosafrole comes in two forms, trans-isosafrole and cis-isosafrole.
 Isosafrole is used as a precursor for the psychoactive drug MDMA (ecstasy).
-When safrole is metabolized several metabolites can be identified.
+When safrole is metabolized, several metabolites can be identified.
 Some of these metabolites have been shown to exhibit toxicological effects, such as 1′-hydroxysafrole and 3′-hydroxysafrole in rats.
 Further metabolites of safrole that have been found in urine of both rats and humans include 1,2-dihydroxy-4-allylbenzene or 1(2)-methoxy-2(1)hydroxy-4-allylbenzene.